EricJujianZou/Spurhacks2025/README.md

 ## Project Overview

-_Spurhacks2025 is a platform developed for SpurHacks, designed to [insert project purpose/goal here, e.g., connect students, provide AI-powered tools, etc.]._
+We are an AI B2B SAAS helping small and medium sized-businesses to reduce HR interviewing and new recruit onboarding costs, by using a combination of LLM and CV in analyzing users' speeches.

 ## Features
-- AI-powered backend using Google GenAI
+- AI-powered backend using Google GenAI, OpenAI
 - Modern, responsive frontend with React and Tailwind CSS
 - Modular code structure for easy development
-- [Add more features as needed]

 ## Tech Stack